 For a lot of parents, the way math is taught these days is pretty different from what we remember.
 Watching your child solve long division problems using a “new” method, for example, can be baffling… or enlightening.
 At progressive education schools like Friends School of Minnesota, there is a greater emphasis on conceptual understanding and mathematical literacy.
-As FSM is not academically selective, our students’ math abilities vary quite a bit.
+As FSMN is not academically selective, our students’ math abilities vary quite a bit.
 The challenge for every teacher every day is to figure out ways to teach each student effectively!

 At Friends School of Minnesota, we believe: